 Kianna Williams (San Antonio, Texas) – 2017

 Williams is a speedster with good size and skill at either guard position.
 Her ability to create off of the bounce in transition this early is impressive as the 5-7 guard continually found her way into the paint off of drive.
-As her frame fills out, Williams should become stronger and even tougher on the drive as she adds the skill to take contact then still finish the shot attempt.
+As her frame fills out, Williams should become stronger looking for someone to complete my research paper in clearwater fl and even tougher on the drive as she adds the skill to take contact then still finish the shot attempt.

 AROUND THE RIM